-For those filing Drainage and Erosion Control Plans: (pg 3-9)
+For those filing Drainage and Erosion Control Plans: (pg.
+3-9)

-- Drainage and Erosion Control Plan accepted by the County - Stormwater Facilities Maintenance Plan accepted by County - Construction Inspection Report and as-built drawings in electronic format (PDF or CAD) - Special requirements on the cover sheet of a plat, such as BMP volumes or other design criteria, and a general easement for protection and maintenance - Filing of covenants on lots, the Property Owners' Association articles of incorporation and CC&R's, maintenance agreements, easements, agreements with adjacent property owners, conservation easements, and similar documents as required in the Drainage and Erosion Control Plan and Thurston County Code. - Conditions of acceptance fulfilled - Site permanently stabilized and restored, and temporary erosion control measures removed.
+- Drainage and Erosion Control Plan accepted by the County. - Stormwater Facilities Maintenance Plan accepted by County. - Construction Inspection Report and as-built drawings in electronic format (PDF or CAD).
+It is preferred that CAD files utilize Washington State Plan South, NAD83 HARN, U.S. Survey Feet coordinate system. - Special requirements on the cover sheet of a plat, such as BMP volumes or other design criteria, and a general easement for protection and maintenance - Filing of covenants on lots, the POA articles of incorporation and CC&R's, maintenance agreements, easements, agreements with adjacent property owners, conservation easements, and similar documents as required in the Drainage and Erosion Control Plan and Thurston County Code.
+Documents requiring recording shall meet the Washington State formatting requirements.
+Contact the Thurston County Auditor's Office at recording@co.thurston.wa.us for additional information about recording documents - Conditions of acceptance fulfilled - Site permanently stabilized and restored, and temporary erosion control measures removed.

-For Abbreviated Drainage Plan or Engineered Abbreviated Drainage Plan projects: (pg 3-10)
+For Abbreviated Drainage Plan or Engineered Abbreviated Drainage Plan projects: (pg.
+3-10)